Physicslibrary/ARKit-Stereoscope/README.md

 ![](goclenius.gif)

-The animated GIF above is from an 2018 Apple 9.7" iPad.
+The animated GIF above is from a 2018 Apple 9.7" iPad.
 The clip shows the iPad moving over a 3D model of Goclenius crater.
 The yellow dots are ARKit computer vision tracking features points (in this case, the iPad is moving along a bookshelf on the left).

 The swift code uses ARKit to track the iPad's movement with 6 degrees-of-freedom which allows Scenekit to display the proper stereoscopic view of 3D models.